influxdata/influxdb_iox/data_types/README.md

-# Data Tpes
+# Data Types

-This crate contains structs that are designed for external consumption (in `influxdb_iox_client` and other "client" facing uses).
+This crate contains types that are designed for external consumption (in `influxdb_iox_client` and other "client" facing uses).

 *Client facing* in this case means exposed via management API or CLI and where changing the structs may require addiitonal coordiation / organization with clients.